Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Machining centers can be broadly classified into three types according to their structure: horizontal, vertical, and gantry.
 Horizontal type - the first to be developed - can be defined simply as a machine where the spindle to which the cutting tool is attached is mounted horizontally (or parallel to the floor).
 Unlike vertical types, the spindle is vertical.
 On the other hand, gate types have a gate structure with a pin mounted on the door's ceiling, facing downward.

 In the example of the horizontal type, the overall structure of the machining center consists of a base part called the bed at the bottom, a saddle that moves across the bed, a table attached to the saddle for placing the raw material, a column installed perpendicular to the bed, and a spindle head to which the cutting tools are attached.

 Horizontal machining centers have a spindle mounted on the blade extending out to the sides to machine the workpieces in a horizontal direction.
-The column moves along the X axis, the saddle along the Y axis, and the table along the Z axis, and this connection enables three-dimensional machining.
+The column moves along the X-axis, the saddle along the Y-axis, and the table along the Z-axis, and this connection enable three-dimensional machining.
 In addition, some models have a B axis that rotates the table horizontally, allowing materials to be processed using a total of four axes.